The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without

-Let us note the following.
-Since $c$ is the contraction parameter for the transition from Poincare invariant theory to Galilei invariant one, the results of the latter can be obtained from the former in the formal limit $c\to\infty$, and Galilei invariant theories do not contain $c$.
-Then one might ask why Eq. (\ref{accel}) contains $c$ although we assume that the bodies in PCA are nonrelativistic.
-The matter is that Poincare invariant theories do not contain $R$ but we work in dS invariant theory and assume that, although $c$ and $R$ are very large, they are not infinitely large, and the quantity $c^2/R^2$ in Eq. (\ref{accel}) is finite.
+To describe a system of $N$ bodies, it is necessary to take into account that it is described by the tensor product of single-body representations.
+Therefore, each operator $M^{ab}$ for the $N$-body system is the sum of the corresponding single-body operators $M^{ab}$.
+Then, as shown in \cite{Axioms}, the relative acceleration also is given by Eq. (\ref{accel}) but now ${\bf a}$ is the relative acceleration and ${\bf r}$ is the relative radius vector, i.e., Eq. (\ref{Perl}) is indeed valid.

-An analogous calculation using the results of Chap.
+As noted in \cite{Axioms}, dS symmetry is more general than AdS one.
+Formally, an analogous calculation using the results of Chap.
 8 of \cite{book} on IRs of the AdS algebra gives that, in the AdS case, ${\bf a}=-{\bf r}c^2/R^2$, i.e., we have attraction instead of repulsion.
-The experimental facts that the bodies repel each other show that in PCA, dS symmetry is more relevant than AdS one.
-The fact that the relative acceleration of noninteracting bodies is not zero does not contradict the law of inertia, because this law is valid only in the case of Galilei and Poincare symmetries, and in the formal limit $R\to\infty$, ${\bf a}$ becomes zero as it should be.
+The experimental facts that the bodies repel each other confirm that dS symmetry is indeed more general than AdS one.

-The relative accelerations given by Eq. (\ref{accel}) are the same as those derived from GR if the curvature of dS space equals $\Lambda=3/R^2$, where $R$ is the radius of this space. {\it However, the crucial difference between our results and the results of GR is as follows.
+The relative accelerations given by (\ref{Perl}) are formally the same as those derived from GR if the curvature of dS space equals $\Lambda=3/R^2$, where $R$ is the radius of this space. {\it However, the crucial difference between our results and the results of GR is as follows.